microsoft/AI-Robot-Challenge-Lab/README.md

 1. [Download](http://releases.ubuntu.com/16.04/) an Ubuntu 16.04 image.
 1. Install the image in a VM.
-  > [!NOTE] You can use any virtualization software to run the image
+  > NOTE You can use any virtualization software to run the image
 1. Make sure to allocate at least 8GB of RAM.

 ### Run installation script on VM